 19. Money Piece Hair with Side Part

-There are many reasons to love the money piece, but the biggest one is its versatility.
+There are many reasons to love the money piece, but its versatility is the biggest.
 These face-framing highlights are added to the hairline and can be adapted to suit your preference with different colors and complement your hairstyle.
 A side part hairstyle is a look that works with all hair textures and is incredibly flattering on most face shapes.
 It is also forgiving on faces that are not perfectly symmetrical and can elongate your features.
 To create a look with a contrast that can brighten your complexion and lighten your hair, you can try the money piece technique.
 Focusing the color on the front of the face will create a face-framing effect.
-It is also affordable and low maintenance and can give you a youthful glow.
+It is also affordable, low-maintenance, and can give you a youthful glow.

 20. Money Piece Hair on One Side

 The standard approach to the money piece is to focus the highlights around the hairline, creating a face-framing effect.
 However, you can also try a modern version of this coloring technique by keeping the color on only one side of the face.
 This is a wonderful way to experiment with colors, brighten your hair, and have fun.
 This look can be added to most hairstyles but could be a nice way to highlight a side part or middle part.
 It also has a very youthful and energetic finish.

 21. Money Piece with Ombre Hair